-For decades, the vacation cabin industry of the Smoky Mountains has been either one of the most important and lucrative industries all across our respective region, or THE most important and lucrative industry of at least East Tennessee.
-As such, many continue to be interested in becoming newly invested in the thriving and continually expanding vacation cabin industry, either as individuals or as established companies, and don’t know where to start looking for information and advice on beginning a venture like that.
+For decades, the Smoky Mountain Vacation cabin industry has been either one of the most important and lucrative industries all across our respective region, or THE most important and lucrative industry of at least East Tennessee.
+As such, many continue to be interested in becoming newly invested in the thriving and continually expanding vacation cabin industry.
+Whether they operate individually or as established companies, many don’t know where to start looking for information on beginning this venture.

 1. Decide Who Would Manage The Property.